 - 1 fleece – It is likely that wherever you do safari it will get chilly in the evenings, and the early mornings.
 A zip up fleece is great as it is easy to carry and put on when needed.

 - 1 Padded Jacket – I always take one of these because they are extremely lightweight and you can stuff them into pretty much any space in your luggage.
 They are great for keeping you warm, and are waterproof to some extent too, if you do get light rain on your trip.
 I have a great one from Mountain Warehouse that cost less than £40.
 If you need to invest in anything, then one of these jackets is my recommendation.
-The safari drives that leave before sunrise really are VERY cold, and layering up is your best option, so you can gradually de-layer as the sun (and heat) rises.
+The safari drives that leave before sunrise really are VERY cold in some areas, and layering up is your best option, so you can gradually de-layer as the sun (and heat) rises.

-- 1 pair of trainers – Ideally you want a pair of closed shoes ie trainers for your trip.
+- Trainers/walking shoes – Ideally you want a pair of closed shoes ie trainers for your trip.
 This is to stop bites on your feet, and they make it easier to get in/out of the safari vehicle.
 I usually take Sketchers Go Walks, as I think they are the most comfortable shoes ever invented!
 They will get dusty so if you take black ones they are unlikely to return in pristine condition.
 If you are doing any bush-walks or hiking you will definitely want to consider something more sturdy such as a walking shoe, to provide extra protection for your feet from both uneven ground and potential bites.

 - Underwear – If you want to pack light then you do not need to take underwear and socks for everyday of your trip because you can easily hand-wash items and get them dry outside in a couple of hours in the afternoon heat.
 Although I should confess I never take this advice and always pack plenty…….I remain of the view that life is too short to wash pants on holiday!